finnensley/shipping-app/README.md

 # SELECT * FROM locations; -> to see data in table after upload
 # UPDATE orders SET customer_id = 2 WHERE id = 1; -> to update a field

+# Server:
+## Node.js, express.js. to run: node src/server.js
+## using Express API (provides the endpoints set up in server.js)

+# Custom Hook: use axios to get data from backend (postgres tables)

 # Pages:
 ## 1. Store Front (potentially) or sync to Shopify
 ## 2. Inventory Management